 During your visit, you can also check out our themed “drop-in” tours at 11:30am and 2pm.
-This week join us on the 2pm Women in Chemistry tour to learn about the scientists and educators who inspired many young women to enter the field of chemistry.
+This week join us on the 2pm Women in Chemistry tour to learn about the women scientists and educators who inspired many young women to enter the field of chemistry.

 Stories of Science takes place weekly on Saturdays.
 Admission is free and reservations are not required.